MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 - Table name
 - Scope

-Your Power Automate version uses either the current designer or the copilot-powered editing designer (preview).
-Working with a flow is slightly different in each designer.
-If you see the Copilot pane on the right, you're using the copilot-powered editing designer (preview).
-In this article, you can select the **Current designer** or **Copilot-powered editing (preview)** tab.
+Power Automate uses either the current designer or the copilot-powered editing designer (preview).
+To identify which designer you’re using, go to the Note section in [Understand the copilot-powered editing designer (preview)](/power-automate/flows-designer?branch=pr-en-us-2200).

 # [Current designer](#tab/current-designer)